can't just slouch around

 - ElfQuest has a simple but very nasty device, designed by Two-Edge for the human warlord Grohmul Djun.
 The victim is strapped between two large metal urns in the shape of birds, which are slowly filled with water through their upturned beaks.
 They are pivoted in such a way that as the weight of water increases they begin to tip outward, placing increasing pressure on the victim's limbs.
 If the victim doesn't surrender they're torn limb from limb.

 - The Machine in The Princess Bride.
 Made all the more horrifying with the eleven fingered man politely asking for Westley to describe the sensation For Science!.

-- The IT-O interrogation device the Empire used offscreen on Princess Leia in Star Wars.
+- The IT-O interrogation device the Empire used offscreen on Princess Leia in A New Hope.
 Thankfully, Beauty Is Never Tarnished.
 And in fact, in the novelization and the radio play, we see that Vader sent the droid away and instead performed a rather disturbing Mind Probe.

 - Some EU sources starte that IT-O droids often attack their victim's genitals.
 You may cringe now.